hot-glue-for-rails/hot-glue/README.md

   ```

-## Add User Authentication if you are using Access Control
-(THIS WAS AUTOMATICALLY DONE BY THE HOT GLUE INSTALLATION)

-  - for a quick Capybara login, create a support helper in `spec/support/` and log-in as your user
-  - in the default code, the devise login would be for an object called account and lives at the route `/accounts/sign_in`
-  - modify the generated code (it was installed by the installed) for your devise login
-     ```
-     def login_as(account)
-       visit '/accounts/sign_in'
-       within("#new_account") do
-       fill_in 'Email', with: account.email
-       fill_in 'Password', with: 'password'
-       end
-       click_button 'Log in'
-     end
-     ```

-## Install Bootstrap using Sprockets (IMPORTANT: YOU DO NOT NEED JQUERY)
+## 6. Install Bootstrap using Sprockets (IMPORTANT: YOU DO NOT NEED JQUERY)

 Bootstrap with Sprockets for Rails 5 or 7 default — Rails 6 custom
 - add `gem 'bootstrap-rubygem'` to your gemfile